patchlevel/event-sourcing/docs/pages/aggregate.md

 ## Stream Name

+??? example "Experimental"

+    This feature is still experimental and may change in the future.
+    Use it with caution.

+!!! warning

+    The `stream name` works only with the experimental [StreamDoctrineDbalStore](./store.md#streamdoctrinedbalstore).

 The stream name is the name of the stream in the event store.
 By default, the stream name has the format `aggregateName-aggregateId`.
 But you can also define your own stream name with the `Stream` attribute.